basilegithub/General-number-field-sieve/README.txt

 Here are the next steps:

-- Some optimizations may be possible here and there, but I have already a big amount of work to get fast code.
+- Some optimizations may be possible here and there, but I have already done a big amount of work to get fast code.
 The next step on this topic is switching to C. Python is intrisically limited on the topic of speed, as it is compiled on the fly.